KhaledSamyMohamed/Gym_Management_System/README.md

 # Gym Management System

-I developed this object orinted programmin project

-## Languages
-- Java
+This project was developed using object oriented programming.